Gebrüder Thonet: Museums and exhibitions

-The Museum of Applied Arts Vienna has a large furniture collection and shows in its permanent exhibition an overview of one hundred years of Thonet production as well as that of the Kohn brothers and the furniture factory Danhauser.
-The Hofmobiliendepot (Imperial Furniture Collection) in Vienna also shows selected objects from Thonet, including the graceful Michael Thonet running chair from 1843/48 for the Vienna Stadtpalais Liechtenstein.
+The Museum of Applied Arts, Vienna (MAK) houses a large collection of Thonet furniture.
+Its permanent exhibition presents 100 years of Thonet production, as well as work by the Kohn brothers and the Danhauser furniture factory.
+The Imperial Furniture Collection in Vienna also displays selected Thonet objects, including the Michael Thonet “running chair” from 1843–1848, made for the Stadtpalais Liechtenstein palace.